Frequently Asked Questions (FAQ) about the "LIVE555 Streaming Media" libraries

 Note that the flow of data from 'sources' to 'sinks' happens

-within each application, and doesn't necessarily correspond
+within each application, and doesn't correspond

 to the sending or receiving of network packets.